 An external start signal must be provided to the TDC for real time resolved measurements.
-The external start signal must be applied as a LVTTL (minimum amplitude of at least +2.1V on 500hms) signal to the "START INPUT" (BNC socket) for R012, R013 and R022 and as NIM signal to the "Start Input" (LEMO 00 socket) for R042.
-In addition the software must be set to accept external start signals, by changing the corresponding entry in the tdc\gpx3.ini file.
+The external start signal must be applied as a NIM signal to the "start" input (LEMO 00 socket).
+In addition the software must be set to accept external start signals, by changing the corresponding entry in the tdc_gpx3.ini file.